SerZhyAle/FastMediaSorter_mobile/README.md

 -   **Privacy-Focused**:
     -   No internet access required (only local network for SMB).
     -   No data collection, analytics, or tracking.
 All settings are stored locally on your device.
+    -   Global crash handler with detailed error reporting for troubleshooting.
 -   **Modern UI**:
     -   Clean, intuitive interface built with Material Design 3.
     -   Optimized for both phones and tablets in portrait and landscape orientations.